Florida guide

 Risk Intelligence

 Florida urgency: Florida SIRS funding requirements are now in force.
 Associations behind on funding are driving catch-up assessments right now.
+Data current as of June 13, 2026.

 Today, Florida law requires not just a standard reserve study but a Structural Integrity Reserve Study for older condominium buildings, making Florida one of the most demanding reserve-regulation environments in the United States.